Koha-Community/kohadocs/source/opac.rst

 .. _custom-rss-feeds-label:

-Custom RSS Feeds
+Custom RSS feeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using misc/cronjobs/rss/rss.pl you can generate an RSS feed for any SQL
+Using the :ref:`RSS feeds cron job<rss-feeds-label>` you can generate an RSS feed for any SQL
-query (for example a new acquisitions RSS feed). rss.pl is run on the
+query (for example a new acquisitions RSS feed).
+The cron job is run on the
 command line to produce an RSS XML document.

 The output should be placed in a directory accessible to the OPAC (or